Well, the “funny” thing about dyshidrotic eczema is although many of us have dealt with it, many more of us have never even heard of it.

-Recently, I ate a deep friend chicken sandwich, which, after I ate it, I was regretting it.
+Recently, I ate a deep-fried chicken sandwich, which, after I ate it, I was regretting it.
 Because in that case, it contained modified gluten, ie. deep fried gluten.
-If it’s deep fried gluten, I’m basically screwed.
+If it’s deep-fried gluten, I’m basically screwed.
 And I was – hours later I was itching a lot and had blisters developing on my hands and arms.

 Because I’m always dealing with one outbreak or another, due to something I’ve eaten, touched, or maybe I’m stressed from work, relationships, or life in general, I’m often applying my cream, waiting for blisters to die down.

 Luckily this container of steroid cream I use now has lasted me quite a while (4 years now, it seems).
 It still seems to work, even though you’d think that these creams can get “stale” or lose effectiveness.
 I have a new container, and it will probably last me at least 2 years I think if my eczema doesn’t get too bad.

 My current break out is not limited to my feet.
 There are also blisters on my hands including my thumbs, palms, fingertips, and knuckles.

 Sometimes this “dying off” period, where the area gets hard, yellow, and the blisters seem to dry up, looking something like the picture below (btw that’s not my finger).

 Or this picture (which actually is my wrist)…

 Basically, in my case, when it heals, it gets scabby and falls off, which I’m always grateful to see, when it eventually does happen (and it usually does).

 Here is one smaller breakout of eczema on my thumb.
 Currently, the blisters are dying off it seems, but yesterday there was a fairly agitated looking large puffy blister that appeared on this thumb right where the red/yellow mark is now.